-Political Woman is the first biography of Jeane Kirkpatrick, Ronald Reagan’s UN ambassador and the most forceful presence in the administration in shaping the Reagan Doctrine and fighting the Cold War to a victorious conclusion.
+This is the first and only biography of Jeane Kirkpatrick, who became an iconic figure in the 1980s as Ronald Reagan’s UN ambassador and the most forceful presence in the administration, outside of the President himself, in shaping the Reagan Doctrine and fighting the Cold War to a victorious conclusion.

 Political Woman traces the complex interlock between Kirkpatrick’s personal and professional lives using her as yet unarchived private papers and extensive interviews with her and her family and with dozens of friends and associates.
 The portrait that emerges, filled with character and anecdote, is of an ambitious woman from the epicenter of middle America determined to break through the multi dimensional glass ceilings of her time and place.

 A pioneering feminist who would be hated by the feminist movement because of her association with Reagan and neo conservatism, she began her career in the post war period as an academic focusing on the subject of totalitarianism.
 She fell in love with a married man, Evron Kirkpatrick, who had been a close aide to “Wild Bill” Donovan in the wartime OSS and who would help form the CIA after the war.